The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time management strategies

 \subsection{Charging environment management}

 In addition to charging stations, common EV charging environments include workplaces and households, where rooftop photovoltaic (PV) systems are typically integrated with energy storage systems (ESS).
-Regarding workplace conditions, the net-zero energy building (NZEB) is a popular topic, and the synergy between EV loads and PV generation in buildings can help achieve this goal \cite{fachrizal2020smart}.
-In the context of building energy management system with EV charging stations, \cite{engel2022hierarchical} proposes a hierarchical economic model predictive control scheme for EV charging management, considering the objectives of monetary costs, building temperature comfort, EV charge satisfaction, and battery degradation. \cite{van2016energy} designs a workplace energy management system with photovoltaic generation prediction and power flow optimization between PV systems, grids, and battery electric vehicles. \cite{lakshminarayanan2018real} proposes a real-time optimal EM controller for V2G integration to provide an optimal schedule for the operation of the workplace microgrid system.
+Regarding workplace conditions, the net-zero energy building (NZEB) is a popular topic, which aims to ensure that on-site electricity generation can fully meet the building’s total electricity demand.
+While the concept of building energy management system (BEMS) is traditionally applied to control heating, ventilation and air conditioning (HVAC) systems and determine operating schedules in order to reduce energy consumption, NZEB requires a more integrated approach where different types of energy sources are interconnected within the building and coupled with the power grid.
+Typically, this issue begins with modeling energy-efficient building by energy optimization analysis, solar energy and EV batteries are further integrated into the building energy system, followed by optimization analysis for the best design alternative.
+Three main aspects are mainly considered: total site energy consumption, capital cost, and comfort level \cite{alirezaei2016getting}.
+Identifying the optimal design can be challenging due to conflicting objectives, thus multi-objective optimization methods are often required.
+For example, \cite{alirezaei2016getting} investigates the issue based on a system of PV panels, EVs, the main battery, and the power grid.
+Among nearly 1,990 setpoints, 6 points are selected as optimal alternatives.
+EVs are modeled and incorporated into the energy system as mobile batteries during non-working hours.
+Comparative simulations demonstrate that this system could reduce grid electricity demand by up to 68\%, and lower electricity bills by 62\%. \cite{engel2022hierarchical} proposes a hierarchical economic model predictive control scheme for EV charging management, considering the objectives of monetary costs, building temperature comfort, EV charge satisfaction, and battery degradation. \cite{van2016energy} designs a workplace energy management system with photovoltaic generation prediction and power flow optimization between PV systems, grids, and battery electric vehicles. \cite{lakshminarayanan2018real} proposes a real-time optimal EM controller for V2G integration to provide an optimal schedule for the operation of the workplace microgrid system.

-The issue of EV charging in households is closely related to the home energy management system (HEMS), which is necessary for residential electricity consumers to participate in DR programs actively \cite{ghazvini2017demand}. \cite{shao2012grid} proposes a DR strategy, and \cite{ghazvini2017demand} presents an intelligent HEMS algorithm to schedule controllable appliances, i.e., EVs in smart homes.
-In addition, \cite{wi2013electric} considers user preferences for determining EV charging schedules in smart homes, and \cite{shao2012grid} introduces consumer comfort indices to measure the impact of demand response on consumers' lifestyles.